Tony's Chocolonely: History

 With production steadily increasing, the company decided in 2015 to expand their business to the United States, opening their first international office in Portland, Oregon.
+They closed their Portland office in 2020 and moved to their current US headquarters in New York City.

 By the end of 2018, in addition to its home country of The Netherlands, Tony's Chocolonely was also on sale in Belgium, Denmark, Finland, Germany, Sweden, and the United States.
 In the Netherlands its market share was 19% in 2018, with which it surpassed multinationals Verkade, Mars and Nestlé.

+In 2019, Tony’s Chocolonely launched an initiative, that encouraged other chocolate manufacturers to embrace transparent cocoa sourcing, and that is "100% slave free."

-In 2019, Tony's launched their chocolate bars in the United Kingdom, with Sainsbury's, Waitrose, Ocado, Mega Image and Whole Foods being some of the first stores to stock their products.
+In 2019, Tony's launched their chocolate bars in the United Kingdom, with Sainsbury's, Waitrose, Ocado, Oxfam, and Whole Foods being some of the first stores to stock their products.

 The chocolate bar was made available in Ireland from 2019 in a limited capacity.
-As of 2020, it has become more widely available in leading food stores such as Supervalu.
+As of 2020, it has become more widely available in leading food stores such as SuperValu.

 In 2021, the company received backlash after the American organization Slave Free Chocolate removed Tony's from their list of ethical chocolate companies.
 While there were no confirmed instances of child labor within Tony's supply chain, their collaboration with another chocolate manufacturer, Barry Callebaut, resulted in Tony's removal from the list due to issues of child labor within Barry Callebaut's supply chain.

+In February 2024, Tony’s had launched four new temporary wrappers in Germany and Austria inspired by famous chocolate brands, including Milka, as an advertising campaign and to raise awareness around the use of child labour by major suppliers in the cocoa industry.
+After being sued by Milka manufacturer Mondelez International, it was banned from selling chocolate "using the colour purple" in Germany.

+In September 2024, Feastables joined Tony's Open Chain, which tracks if cocoa beans are ethically sourced, as a partner.
+Other such companies that have joined Tony’s Open Chain included Ben & Jerry’s and Aldi among others.